xen-project/xen/SUPPORT.md

 ## Virtual Hardware, QEMU

-These are devices available in HVM mode using a qemu devicemodel (the default).
+This section describes supported devices available in HVM mode using a qemu devicemodel (the default).

+    Status: Support scope restricted

 Note that other devices are available but not security supported.

 ### x86/Emulated platform devices (QEMU):